-Barbara Kelley is editor-in-chief of Hearing Loss Magazine and deputy executive director of HLAA.
+Barbara Kelley is editor-in-chief of Hearing Loss Magazine and acting executive director of HLAA.
 Hearing Loss Magazine is published by the Hearing Loss Association of America.
 She has served as publications director on the HLAA staff since 1988 and is the recipient of the American Society of Association Executives Gold Circle Award of Excellence in Publishing.
 She also received a recognition award from the American Library Association for her work on Hearing Loss Magazine.

 She edited the book, An Invisible Condition: The Human Side of Hearing Loss by Howard E. “Rocky” Stone, and was managing editor of Our Forgotten Children: Hard of Hearing Pupils in the Schools by Julia M. Davis, Ph.D.
 She served as editor-writer on a series of Americans with Disabilities guidebooks for communication access in public facilities.
 Barbara hosts the video series "Learn About Hearing Loss" and wrote the script for the video "HLAA --- Teamwork for Hearing Loss Awareness."

 Barbara Kelley is a graduate of Marietta College and received the 2012 Distinguished Alumna Award for her work with the Hearing Loss Association of America.